Hemorrhoid: Epidemiology

 It is difficult to determine how common hemorrhoids are as many people with the condition do not see a healthcare provider.
 However, symptomatic hemorrhoids are thought to affect at least 50% of the US population at some time during their lives, and around 5% of the population is affected at any given time.
 Both sexes experience about the same incidence of the condition, with rates peaking between 45 and 65 years.
-They are more common in Caucasians and those of higher socioeconomic status.
+Some studies have found that they are common in people of higher socioeconomic status, however this may reflect differences in healthcare access rather than true prevalence.

 Long-term outcomes are generally good, though some people may have recurrent symptomatic episodes.
 Only a small proportion of persons end up needing surgery.

 History

-The first known mention of this disease is from a 1700 BCE Egyptian papyrus, which advises: "...
-Thou shouldest give a recipe, an ointment of great protection; acacia leaves, ground, titurated and cooked together.
+The first known mention of this disease is from a 1700 BC Egyptian papyrus, which advises: "Thou shouldest give a recipe, an ointment of great protection; acacia leaves, ground, titurated and cooked together.
 Smear a strip of fine linen there-with and place in the anus, that he recovers immediately."
-In 460 BCE, the Hippocratic corpus discusses a treatment similar to modern rubber band ligation: "And hemorrhoids in like manner you may treat by transfixing them with a needle and tying them with very thick and woolen thread, for application, and do not foment until they drop off, and always leave one behind; and when the patient recovers, let him be put on a course of Hellebore."
+In 460 BC, the Hippocratic corpus discusses a treatment similar to modern rubber band ligation: "And hemorrhoids in like manner you may treat by transfixing them with a needle and tying them with very thick and woolen thread, for application, and do not foment until they drop off, and always leave one behind; and when the patient recovers, let him be put on a course of Hellebore."
 Hemorrhoids may have been described in the Bible, with earlier English translations using the now-obsolete spelling "emerods".

-Celsus (25 BCE – 14 CE) described ligation and excision procedures and discussed the possible complications.
+Celsus (25 BC – 14 AD) described ligation and excision procedures and discussed the possible complications.
 Galen advocated severing the connection of the arteries to veins, claiming it reduced both pain and the spread of gangrene.
-The Susruta Samhita (4th–5th century BCE) is similar to the words of Hippocrates, but emphasizes wound cleanliness.
+The Susruta Samhita (4th–5th century BC) is similar to the words of Hippocrates, but emphasizes wound cleanliness.
+In the 12th century, the Jewish physician and philosopher Maimonides also composed a streatise on hemorrhoids titled Fī al-Bawāsīr, part of his series of medical writings.
 In the 13th century, European surgeons such as Lanfranc of Milan, Guy de Chauliac, Henri de Mondeville, and John of Ardene made great progress and development of the surgical techniques.